chetnashah/webconcepts/ios-work/Objective-c/CategoriesAndExtensions.md

 **Unlike regular categories, a class extension can add its own properties and instance variables to a class.**

+`Relationship with properties` - **We can add extra instance variables and properties in class extension** but not in category.
+Infact same name properties with different attributes will override/redifine the original property.

 Class extensions are often used to **extend the public interface with additional private methods or properties for use within the implementation of the class itself**.
 It usually makes sense to add these private extensions in the implementation file i.e. `.m` files itself.

 It’s common, for example, to define a property as readonly in the interface, but as readwrite in a class extension declared above the implementation, in order that the internal methods of the class can change the property value directly.

 e.g.
 ```objc